 Disney Dining Plan Information and Examples

-Guests are able to choose from several new beverage options including non-alcoholic specialty beverages and, for Guests 21 and older, beer, wine, and cocktails.
+Guests are able to choose from several beverage options including non-alcoholic specialty beverages and, for Guests 21 and older, beer, wine, and cocktails.

 Alcoholic beverages can only be ordered with adult meal entitlements by Guests 21 and older.
 Alcoholic beverages cannot be ordered with child meal entitlements, even by Guests 21 and older.
 Guests younger than 21 may only order non-alcoholic beverages.
-Walt Disney World policy does not allow service of more than two alcoholic drinks per Guest 21 and older.
+In addition, Walt Disney World policy does not allow service of more than two alcoholic drinks per Guest 21 and older.

 Items that are included: